Triangle Offers Low-Cost or Free Outdoor Summer Concert Series

 420 Anderson St.

-Listen to regional indie rock and folk groups in the Sarah P. Duke Gardens on select Wednesdays June 1-July 27.
+Listen to regional indie rock and folk groups in the Sarah P. Duke Gardens on select Wednesdays in June and July.
 Doors open at 6:30 p.m. and concerts start at 7 p.m.
 Chairs and picnics are allowed.
-Tickets are $10, $5 for Duke employees and students and free for children 12 and under.
+Buy tickers at tickets.duke.edu or call 919-684-4444.
+Tickets will be available at the door if not sold out.

 The Streets at Southpoint's Music on Main

-Listen to free concerts featuring adult contemporary, beach and light jazz music at Cinema Circle (across from South Point Cinemas) Saturdays April 23-Sept.
-3, 6-9 p.m.
+Listen to free concerts featuring adult contemporary, beach and light jazz music at Cinema Circle (across from South Point Cinemas) Saturdays April 214 - Sept.
+29, 6-9 p.m.
 Performers entertain the crowd in a family-friendly atmosphere.

 Follow Me to Fuquay-Varina (FM2FV) Concert Series